Ross High School, Tranent

 Ross High School is a large secondary school in Tranent, East Lothian.
 As of April 2021, the school roll was 1,259 (2021) making it the largest secondary school in East Lothian by pupil roll.
 The school was founded in 1954 and named after George Ross, who was convener of the local council at the time.
 The current head teacher is Paul Reynolds.
+In 2022 construction of an exstension was completed allowing for new ICT, modern languages and art classrooms.

 History

 Before Ross High School was established, students from Tranent and surrounding areas attended Preston Lodge High School in Prestonpans.
 Until 1954 when a major effort to provide a 6-year school for Tranent and surrounding villages.
 The name Ross High recognises the support of the convenor of East Lothian Council at the time George Ross.
 The original building was built in 1954 and partially still stands.
 A Public Private Partnership (PPP) refurbishment began in January 2003 and after various delays, was finished in 2005.
 Another £1.9 million extension was completed in 2007 which added five new classrooms and other facilities.
 In 2018 it was announced that £8.83 million would be spent between 2019 and 2021 in extending the school further to accommodate the growing population of Tranent and the surrounding areas and to ensure that the school has "the space and facilities to continue to deliver a high quality of learning and teaching".